 - If the drive home will take longer than 30 minutes, bring a cooler.

-Eating Safe Fish - WI Dept. of Health Services
+Choosing Which Fish to Eat - WI Dept. of Health Services

 Information on Food Recalls: